sahebg/sahebg.github.io/_posts/2017-11-18-how-to-change-azure-service-fabric-replicator-log-size-drive.md

 #### You can even do both the changes, as I have done.
 This should look like this after the change.
 ![_config.yml]({{ site.baseurl }}/images/Azure/servicefabric4.JPG)

 - Now we need to re-create the cluster.
 To do that Right Click on the Servcie Fabric Cluster Manager -> Remove Local Cluster.
 It will take some time.
-Get a coffee or someting !
+Get a coffee or something !

 ![_config.yml]({{ site.baseurl }}/images/Azure/servicefabric5.JPG)

 - When its removed you will see an option for  Servcie Fabric Cluster Manager -> Setup Local Cluster -> 1 Node  or 5 Node as per your requirement.